azavea/opendatavote-website/guide.md

 <h5>Phase 3: Data Release</h5>

-Local government coordinates with OpenDataVote partners and nominating organizations to publish data sets that receive the most votes from the public.
+The local or state government coordinates with OpenDataVote partners and nominating organizations to prioritize publishing data sets that receive the most votes from the public.

 <h5>Phase 4: Results</h5>

-Open data access allows participating organizations, government agencies, and the general public to complete projects that benefit the community.
+Open data access enables participating organizations, government agencies, and the general public to complete projects that benefit the community.

 <div class="panel bordered" markdown="1">
 <div class="row stack-sm">